-Rachel Sumner is an emerging writer exploring the nuanced intersections of identity, grief, and belonging.
-With a focus on family, self-discovery, and the complexity of the human experience, she crafts narratives that are both deeply personal and universally resonant.
+Rachel Sumner is an emerging writer whose work explores the nuanced intersections of identity, grief, and connection.
+With a focus on family, self-discovery, and the inherent complexity of the human experience, she crafts narratives that are both deeply personal and universally relevant.

-Based in Oakland, CA, Rachel is currently working on her first book, a memoir, about family separation, kinship, and the pursuit of wholeness.
+Based in Oakland, CA (and splitting time in Brooklyn, NY), Rachel is working on her first novel - an exploration of kinship, family separation, and the pursuit of wholeness and belonging.

 “ … i ask myself, you lives here?